 1. FLIP by Kanerika

-- Drag-and-drop workflow builder for easy automation
+- Drag-and-drop workflow builder for pipeline automation without code

 - AI agents for data cleaning, validation, and enrichment